Qumulo/QumuloCustomConnector/workshop/qcc-workshop-holstart.md

 - The Qumulo Custom Connector requires four configuration files.
 Detailed information about each file is available in the [GitHub readme file](https://github.com/Qumulo/QumuloCustomConnector/blob/main?tab=readme-ov-file#configuration-files).

-- In this lab, we will customize two files: `qumulo.json` and `connection.json`.
-The other two files are pre-configured, but you should review them to understand how they can be used in your own projects.
+- In this lab, we will be modifying two of the JSON files: `qumulo.json` and `connection.json`.
+The others are pre-configured, but feel free to review them for your use case.

 ---
 <div align="right">